craft-ai/craft-ai-kit-energy/README.md

 The [craft ai] energy kit is a plug-and-play JavaScript library allowing to leverage the [craft ai] explainable artificial intelligence for predicting energy consumption behaviors.

+For each of the device that you want to modelize, you will define an _endpoint_.
+This endpoint will be identified by a unique _id_ string.
+You might also provide some details as to the location.

 ### Workflow ###

-1. Initialize: The energy kit accepts as input a historical records of the electrical load of one or more device; based on these records, it will generate predictive models for each of the device.
+1. Initialize: the endpoint accepts a historical record of power or energy as input; based on this record, it will generate a predictive model.

+2. Evaluate: make sure that the model is able to capture the behavior of your signal.

-2. Exploit: Those models allows you to
+3. Exploit: a model allows you to
-    - make predictions in the near future;
+    - detect anomalies in the past;
-    - detect anomalies in the past.
+    - predict the behavior of your device in the future.

-3. Update: The predictive models are dynamic and it is possible to update them with new data at any point in time past the initialization; Feeding them newly recorded data allows to keep them relevant.
+4. Update: predictive models are dynamic and it is possible to update them with new data at any time; Feeding them newly recorded data allows to keep them relevant.

-### Technical considerations ###

-The load records to use must be dated, following the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) `YYYY-MM-DDTHH:mm:ss.sssZ`.

-The minimum amount of time accepted between two items of data is 1 second.

 ## Usage ##